MrRakeshRaj/MrRakeshRaj/README.md

 <p align="center">
 Leveraging responsive design to catapult Business growth.
 I vividly recall the sensations of control and power I had after executing the code I copied from a website to complete a game.
 It was curiosity that motivated me to start coding.
-I love the entire process of developing creative websites, the challenge of finding caches and spending time to meet new people.
-Learning how people hide things and where people are likely to look.
+I create websites using vue and react.
+Expanding my skills as a Fullstack Developer.
 A business background combines with the entrepreneurial spirit can be utilized for aligning profitable goals when programming.
 Passionate about travel, the outdoors, film, exercising, meeting new people, and exploring the world.
 </p>

 <p align="center">